-Injury is the leading cause of death and the second highest contributor to the burden of disease of Australians aged between 12 and 24 years.
-One of the contributing factors to trauma death is the inability for the injured patient to clot properly.
-Studies have shown that in approximately 10-50% of trauma patients the blood does not clot properly, with patients exhibiting abnormal clotting up to 4 times more likely to die from their injuries.
+Traumatic injury is the leading cause of death and the second highest contributor to the burden of disease of Australians aged between 12 and 24 years.
+In approximately 10-50% of trauma, blood does not clot properly, with these patients up to 4 times more likely to die from their injuries.

 - $65,000 In-Kind Support